 Dry Ginger Powder: The dry ginger powder is known as ‘saunth’ in Hindi.
 It is the powder of dried ginger roots.
 Usually, fresh ginger root is added separately in masala tea.
 But with ginger powder already in the spice mix no need to add fresh ginger root.
 It is an anti-inflammatory that soothes sore throat as well.

 Nutmeg: A tiny piece of ‘jaiphal’ is added in the chai masala to give it a spicy kick and warmth.
 It aids in digestion and strengthens the human immunity system.

 How do you make tasty masala tea at home?

 While most people know how to make tea, here are some basic tips on how one can make tea tastier:

 Always, correctly measure the water for making the tea.
 If you are making 2 cups of tea, then use exactly 2 cups of water.

-Let the spice mix boil for 10 – 20 seconds to flavor the water.
+Add 1/2 teaspoon of chai masala.
+Let the spice powder boil for 10 – 20 seconds to flavor the water.
 Without this step, your tea will not get enough of the magic from the chai masala.

 Don’t add too much of the tea leaves, it will only make your tea bitter.
 A teaspoon of strong tea leaves is enough for making 2 cups of tea.

 Avoid boiling water for too long after adding tea leaves and sugar.
+Even for making iced tea, I avoid steeping tea for too long.
+It makes any kind of tea (hot or cold0 bitter.
 Another 10 – 20 seconds is enough.
 Stir once or twice with a spoon.